MrGlockenspiel/sfxasm/README.md

 - Use `sprintf` instead of `itoa` (why?)
 - delete all the binaries and libs that were in the sourceforge repo (why? x2)
 - reformatted with `clang-format`
-- Compiles great with GCC, but clang gives 11 warnings I should probably fix
+- Compiles great with GCC, ~~but clang gives 11 warnings I should probably fix~~ All clang errors are fixed.

 1.0	03/09/2015 "First release"